-Deborah: Bilingual Mother of a child with down's syndrome.
-The city reduces the programming it has for people with disability.
-Alamo Rec Center and Beth Rec Center and Dotty Rec Center.
-Programming is segregated (only for folks with disability) and limited.
-Children werent able to participate in so many other rec center programming.
-If you don't have family who can care, then you can't work, which furthers poverty.
-After 22, money and funding is cut.
-There are no spaces/spot, they won't serve your child unless they have an attendant.
+Deborah: Bilingual Mother of an adult child with Down syndrome and autism spectrum disorder and another adult child with 22q11.2 deletion syndrome.
+The city has insufficient programming or people with disabilities.
+Alamo Rec Center and McBeth Rec Center and Dotty Rec Center are the only city locations that provide recreational programming for adults with disabilities and that programming is all segregated (only for folks with disability) and limited.
+In my experience, my children with disabilities weren't able to participate in other rec center programming as there is insufficient accommodations or support provided to include people with disabilities.
+If you don't have family who can care for your children, then you can't work, which furthers poverty.
+After 22, money and funding is cut atthe city's rec centers.
+There are no spaces/spots, they won't serve your child unless they have an attendant that you have to pay for.
 You can't keep a job and provide an attendant.
-The waiting list is up to 20 years, if your child was not born in the U.S. cannot even access those services.
-Programming needs to expand for both children and adults.
-We need unsegregated programs, children with disabilities do not need be kept in a separate room.
-Work with city council that all new facilities are looking at inclusion in terms of physical and intellectual disabilities so we are designing building for all Austinites (Deborah)
+The waiting list for Medicaid waiver programs in Texas is up to 20 years to pay for an attendant.
+If your child was not born in the U.S., they cannot even access those services.
+Programming needs to expand for both children and adults with disabilities in Austin.

+We need unsegregated programs, children with disabilities do not need be kept in a separate room or rec center.
+Work with city council so that all new facilities are looking at inclusion in terms of physical and intellectual disabilities when we are designing buildings and are planning for all Austinites (Deborah)